 - Familiarizing the team with your company’s data, previous RFPs, and existing contracts

 Thorough preparation that begins well before your business’s current contract ends is the best way to increase your odds of procurement success from the start.
-For more information on procurement preparation, check out our article on the topic.

 2. Maximize your company’s leverage.

 Maximizing your leverage is another important way to make sure your company’s procurement process is successful.

 Leverage, in short, is power and influence.
 When a company has leverage, it has power over vendors that it can use to its advantage.
 Of course, this goes the other way, too–vendors can have leverage and power over potential clients.
 That’s why it’s essential to do what you can to maximize your leverage.

 Here are six ways to increase your organization’s leverage during procurement: